 The Exclusive Prospecting Licence ("EPL") 3638 for Namibplaas is held by Dunefield Mining Company (Proprietary) Limited which is a wholly owned subsidiary of the Company.
-EPL 3638 was renewed for a further two-year period to November 6, 2019.
+EPL 3638 expired on November 6, 2019 and an application to renew was filed prior to expiry.